Pakistan-India remains cricket’s greatest rivalry

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: It seemed as if The Oval was hosting a Pakistan-India game here on Sunday, writes Khalid Hussain.
+LONDON: It seemed as if The Oval was hosting a Pakistan-India game here on Sunday.
 The roads leading to the iconic stadium were packed with more than an hour to go before the start of the match.

 It was the sort of scene that is normally witnessed when the two Asian rivals clash on the cricketing field.
 But there was no green just a sea of blue as Indian fans chanted slogans in their team’s favour looking confident that Virat Kohli and his men will conquer defending champions Australia in what is seen as one of the biggest World Cup clashes.